-What comes to mind when you hear the word “Intimidation”?
+What comes to mind when you hear the word “intimidation”?

-A very successful person?
+A highly successful person?

 In your mind, are these people kind or more self-serving and careless about how they might treat others?
 If you’re like most people, then your initial associations with this word could fit any or all of these examples.
 Now think: Can someone be intimidating in a good way?

 Someone who is very skilled or intelligent in a field?